 A teacher asked her students to partition this rectangle into rows and columns to create lots of same-sized squares.

-Victoria started dividing this rectangle into equal squares.
+Yara started dividing this rectangle into equal squares.

-Emma baked a tray of brownies.
+Sarah baked a tray of brownies.
 She cut them into 5 rows and 3 columns so that all the brownies were the same size.

 How many brownie squares did she bake?